jonnonz1/nz-statute-book/acts/public/1989/superannuation-schemes-act-1989.md

 (5) For the purpose of this section, references to the transfer of members or beneficiaries from one scheme to another include references to transfers of members or beneficiaries from one section of a registered scheme to another section of the same scheme.

 ### 9BAA When Government Actuary may approve transfers without consent of members and beneficiaries
-(1) The requirement in section 9B to obtain the written consent of all the members and beneficiaries of a scheme does not apply if the Government Actuary approves the transfer under this section.
+(1) The requirement in section 9B to obtain the written consent of all or any of the members and beneficiaries of a scheme does not apply if the Government Actuary approves the transfer under this section.
+(1B) This section applies despite anything to the contrary in a scheme's trust deed.
 (2) The Government Actuary may approve the transfer if, and only if, the Government Actuary is satisfied that— (a) the terms and conditions of the scheme to which the members or beneficiaries are to be transferred (new scheme) are no less favourable to members or beneficiaries than the terms and conditions of the scheme from which they are being transferred (old scheme); and
   (b) the transfer is otherwise reasonable in all the circumstances (including having regard to the value of the assets transferred from the old scheme to the new scheme); and